rileyalankirk/faculty-door-sensor/README.md

 Redis
 * Install with `sudo apt install redis`
+* To make sure redis' default setup does not interfere:
+    * Stop redis if it is running with `sudo systemctl stop redis`
+    * Disable redis service from running on boot `sudo systemctl disable redis`

 ## Setup
 * Create a virtual environment
     * Make sure you are in the root of the repository in the faculty-door-sensor directory
-    * Run `python3 -m venv .venv` to setup the virtual environment in the directory .venv/
+    * Run `python3 -m venv .venv` to create the virtual environment in the directory .venv/
     * Run `. .venv/bin/activate` to activate the virtual environment
 * Install the required Python libraries with `pip3 install -r requirements.txt`
 * Install the project's source code as an editable package with `pip3 install -e .`